rails/rails/guides/source/layouts_and_rendering.md

 * `app/views/admin/`
 * `app/views/application/`

-This makes `app/views/application/` a great place for your shared partials, which can then be rendered in your ERb as such:
+This makes `app/views/application/` a great place for your shared partials, which can then be rendered in your ERB as such:

 ```erb
 <%# app/views/admin/products/index.html.erb %>